F2402 2014 Contemporary Biology II

 Class meets in 309 Havemeyer, Tuesday & Thursday, 5:40 - 6:55 pm.

-For additional information see Announcements for 2013, Lecture Schedule (when ready) & Textbooks.
-For a list of topics, see the 2012 schedule.
+For additional information see announcements on CW web site, Lecture Schedule (when ready) & Textbooks.
+For a list of topics, if schedule is not yet ready, see the 2013 schedule.

 SCHEDULING PROBLEMS: If you need to take F2402, but the lectures conflict with another required class, you can register for F2402, but attend the morning lectures.
 You will have to register in person instead of over the phone, and Dr. M will have to sign your add/drop form.